cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Neo4j dashboard
 -------------------------------------
-Neo4j comes with a web-based [dashboard] that allows you to interact with Neo.
+^ Neo4j comes with a web-based [dashboard] that allows you to interact with Neo.

 It's a great way to learn about Neo and later create and test your data models.

 The dashboard is an indispensable tool :and: a real pleasure to use.

-^ Here we see a dashboard  view which allows us to enter [queries] and graphically see the results.
+Here we see a dashboard view which allows us to enter [queries] and graphically see the results.

+Looking closely at this screenshot you can see many of the concepts we've encountered in this talk.

-Connecting to :an: instance of Neo is as simple as pointing your browser to http localhost port 7474
+Connecting to the dashboard is as simple as pointing your browser to http localhost port 7474

 # Neo4j queries
 -------------------------------------